-- To elect two Class II directors, Arnold Levine, Ph.D. and Charles M. Baum, M.D., Ph.D., to hold office until our 2025 annual meeting of stockholders and until their respective successors are elected and qualified; - To approve, on a non-binding advisory basis, the compensation of our named executive officers: - 3.
-To approve, on a non-binding advisory basis, the frequency of future stockholder advisory votes on the compensation of our named executive officers; - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022; and - 5.
-To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.
+- To elect three Class III directors, Richard Heyman, Ph.D., David H. Mack, Ph.D. and Laurie Stelzer, to hold office until our 2026 annual meeting of stockholders and until their respective successors are elected and qualified; - To approve, on a non-binding advisory basis, the compensation of our named executive officers: - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; and - To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.